ayu2805/archlinux-gaming/README.md

 # Linux Gaming

-Script to install necessary packages for gaming in archlinux
+Script to install necessary packages for gaming in linux

 ### For ArchLinux:
 Clone this repo and run the script in terminal, you can do this by the following code: